 If you're spending the holidays in Little Rock this year, here are a few of the most iconic ideas for a joyful season.

 If you don't have a Christmas tree yet (no judgment here), never fear.
-There are plenty of area farms that are waiting for you to pay them a visit.
-There's the Bradbury Christmas Tree Farm in Mabelvale, Geisler's Holiday Forest in Jacksonville and Motley’s Christmas Tree Farm in Little Rock.
+There are plenty of area farms waiting for you to pay them a visit.
+There's Geisler’s Holiday Forest Christmas Tree Farm in Jacksonville, Motley’s Christmas Tree Farm in Little Rock, Schilling's Family Christmas Tree Farm in Lonoke and more.
 Pack up the family, throw on a few more layers and check out the details here.

 You've had a busy day of shopping and strolling, checking out the holiday window displays in all your go-to local shops.
 How do you recoup?
 With a hearty mug of hot chocolate from Loblolly Creamery.
 Use the cocoa and homemade marshmallows to refuel your shopping spirit or reward yourself for finishing a hard day's work.
-Either way, kicking back at the SoMa ice cream shop is it's own kind of therapy, especially if there's a scoop of Holiday Rocky Road in the mix.
+Either way, kicking back at the SoMa ice cream shop is it's own kind of therapy, especially if there's a holiday-flavored scoop in the mix.

 Let there be lights, ornaments, ribbons and more lights!
 The Capital Hotel may be known as "the front porch of Little Rock," but this magnificent tree is right at home in a grand ballroom.
 The lighting ceremony always draws a crowd and visitors keep coming all season long to experience the tree pictured above.
 But before you head home, pop in the Capital Bar & Grill and try their award-winning eggnog.